 Our schools have robust procedures in place for people visiting the site.
 For visitors who are here in a professional capacity we will check ID and be assured that the visitor has had the appropriate DBS check.
-Visitors are always expected to sign the visitors' book and wear a visitor's yellow lanyard when in one of our schools, DBS verified visitors will be issued with a red lanyard.
+Visitors are always expected to sign the visitors' book and wear a visitor's badge when in one of our schools.
 We will ensure that visitors to our schools are supervised as appropriate.